kevinmildau/msFeaST/readme.md

 conda activate msfeast_environment
 jupyter-notebook
 ```
+where it is important that the terminal used is newly opened and does not have R or rscript paths buffered (see known problems).

 To inspect the R configuration installed run the following command (only works if all packages installed successfully):